Punk ideologies

 Punk ideologies are a group of varied social and political beliefs associated with the punk subculture and punk rock.
-It is primarily concerned with concepts such as mutual aid, against selling out, hierarchy, white supremacy, authoritarianism, anti-consumerism, anti-corporatism, anti-war, imperialism, conservatism, anti-globalization, gentrification, racism, sexism, class and classism, gender inequality, racial inequality, eugenics, animal rights, free-thought and non-conformity.
+It is primarily concerned with concepts such as mutual aid, is opposed to selling out, hierarchy, white supremacy, authoritarianism, eugenics, class and classism, and supports anti-consumerism, anti-corporatism, anti-war, anti-imperialism, anti-globalization, anti-gentrification, anti-racism, anti-sexism, gender equality, anti-homophobia, racial equality, animal rights, free-thought and non-conformity.
 One of its main tenets is a rejection of mainstream, corporate mass culture and its values.
 It continues to evolve its ideology as the movement spreads throughout North America from its origins in England and New York and embraces a range of anti-racist and anti-sexist belief systems.
-Punk does not necessarily lend itself to any particular political ideology as it is primarily anti-establishment although leftist punk is more common due to the prevalence of liberal and conservative ideologies in the status-quo.
+Punk does not necessarily lend itself to any particular party politics as it is primarily anti-establishment and often anarchist.

 Punk ideologies are usually expressed through punk rock music and lyrics, punk literature such as amateur fanzines, spoken word performances or recordings, punk fashion, or punk visual art.
 Some punks have participated in direct action, such as protest or demonstration disruption, political violence, ecotage, street barricades, squatting, pirate radio, off-grid energy, graffiti, vandalism and public and business property destruction, and indirect action through counter-propaganda, protests or boycotts.
 They support and squat in urban and rural collective houses, with group funds held in common.
 Punk fashion was originally an expression of nonconformity, as well as opposition to both mainstream culture and the status quo.
 Punk fashion often displays aggression, rebellion, and individualism.
 Some punks wear accessories, clothing or have tattoos that express sociopolitical messages.
 They stage Punk Rock Food Drives, such as D.O.A's Unity for Freedom.
 Punk visual art also often includes political messages.
 Many punks wear secondhand clothing, partly as an anti-consumerist statement.

 An attitude common in the punk subculture is the opposition to selling out, which refers to abandoning of one's values and/or a change in musical style toward pop (e.g. electropop) and embracing mainstream culture or more radio-friendly rock (e.g. pop rock) in exchange for wealth, status, or power.
 The issue of authenticity is important in the punk subculture—the pejorative term poseur is applied to those who try to associate with punk and adopt its stylistic attributes but are deemed not to share or understand the underlying core values or philosophy.

 Because anti-establishment attitudes are such an important part of the punk subculture, a network of independent record labels, venues and distributors has developed.
 Some punk bands have chosen to break from this independent system and work within the established system of major labels.
 The do it yourself (DIY) ideal is common in the punk scene, especially in terms of music recording and distribution, concert promotion, and photocopying magazines, posters and flyers.
 The expression DIY was coined by commentators after the fact.